chaudh19/heroku-django-quickstart/README.md

 #### 2. dj-database-url + psycopg2-binary

- In your project’s directory, run:
+In your project’s directory, verify that you have dj-database-url and psycopg2:

 ```
 $ pip3 install dj-database-url